Clustrix implements MySQL compatible binlogs that with the following additional features:

 master> CREATE BINLOG 'clustrix-bin' FORMAT='ROW'; master> SHOW MASTER STATUS;

 To disable binary logging and drop (permanently) an existing binlog:

-Beginning optionally with MySQL 5.6 and required in MySQL 5.7, MySQL produces global transaction identifiers (GTIDs).
+MySQL produces global transaction identifiers (GTIDs) beginning with MySQL 5.6 (optional) and MySQL 5.7 (required).
 ClustrixDB does not implement nor support GTIDs.
-To enable replication between ClustrixDB and a MySQL instance that produces GTIDs, the following settings must be configured, dependent on replication direction.
+To enable replication between ClustrixDB and MySQL with GTID, use the following settings:

 The user name and password used for replication are stored as plain text within the binlogs.
 As such, Clustrix recommends establishing a separate account for exclusive use with replication to prevent compromising the security of regularly used accounts.

 Follow this sample to create an account that will be used when setting up a slave.
 You must have privileges to CREATE USER and GRANT to perform this step.